-(Note from Writer: This excerpt is a removed chapter from my high fantasy novel entitled Beacon of Hope.
+(Note from Writer: This excerpt is a removed chapter from the first novel in my high fantasy series.
 This chapter will never see the light of day again, except on this blog.
-While the backstory behind the scene may find its way into another story, the scene itself added no value to the novel as a whole.
+While the backstory behind the scene has found its way into another book from that series, this scene itself added no value to my story.
 It doesn't matter how well written a scene is, if it doesn't add value, it has to go.
-The scene itself can not be recycled (rewritten into another story) because the elements of the scene and the characters associated are so intertwined with Beacon of Hope — but it's a beloved scene, one that makes me cry every time I read it.
+The scene itself can not be recycled (rewritten into another story) because the elements of the scene and the characters associated are so intertwined with the events that happen in that first novel in the series — but it's a beloved scene, one that makes me cry every time I read it.
 Perhaps others who read it will understand why I love the scene so much.)

 Marianne closed her eyes and slowed her breathing.
 She held out her hands over Drezel's body.
 "Pesgrema, tremaye des sen dosemor esdarme."
 Sign of Love, guide my magic to save this soul.
 Her hands radiated with the light of her magic, sending everything she could into Drezel, but it was no use.
 Her magic was unable to heal her sister.
 Marianne collapsed backward in exhaustion.

 The Master knelt next to her and held her close.
 "You have been at this for the past hour, Marianne.
 She's gone."

 Beyond the closed door, cries echoed.
 Marianne knew the children were scared.

 The tears flowed down her cheeks.
 As the cries of the children grew louder in her ears, Marianne gritted her teeth and pushed the Master's arms away.
 "I refuse to believe there's nothing we can do."

 "Marianne," the Master started to say, but her passion for others rose rapidly to the surface.
 Her long strawberry blond hair stood out like flames waving in the wind.